NaturalIntelligence/imglab/README.md

 ## How to use

 You can either import a file from a URL or from your computer.
 You can plot the landmark points by yourself or you can request to face++ API to collect the points which gets automatically plotted on the image (You will need to register on face++ to use the API.).
 If you feel that the result should be improved, you can drag a point to correct location.
+Check [Demo video](https://youtu.be/Y-bJo_ylHTw) on Youtube.

 ### Auto suggestion